iamMseyed/bloggingApp/README.md

 - REST API endpoints for CRUD operations
 - Persistent storage of data.

-- User registration and login with spirng security
+- User registration and login with spring security
 </strong>